 The Condition, Maintenance, and Repairs

 In Ontario, landlords must keep the rental property in good repair.
 This includes structural elements, plumbing, electrical systems, appliances provided with the unit, and common areas.
 The home must meet all property standards, remain safe for occupancy, and include functioning heating and essential utilities.
+Landlords must also consider normal wear when assessing damages.

 Rental Dispute Resolution

 Most rental disputes in Ontario are handled through the Landlord and Tenant Board.
 These disputes include unpaid rent, eviction applications, maintenance issues, and disagreements over rights and responsibilities.
 Financial claims involving damages or compensation may also be handled through the small claims court system if they fall outside the Boardโs jurisdiction.
+Some cases may involve mediation before a formal hearing.

 Ontarioโs Housing Discrimination Laws